Louis C. Wyman

 Louis Crosby Wyman (March 16, 1917 – May 5, 2002) was an American politician and lawyer.
-He was a U.S. Representative and, for three days, a U.S. Senator from New Hampshire.
-This was one of the shortest tenures in Senate history.
+He was a United States representative and a U.S. senator from New Hampshire.
 He was a member of the Republican Party.

 Early life and career

-Wyman was born on March 16, 1917, in Manchester, New Hampshire, the son of Alice Sibley (Crosby) and Louis Eliot Wyman.
+Louis Crosby Wyman was born on March 16, 1917, in Manchester, New Hampshire, the son of Alice Sibley (Crosby) and Louis Eliot Wyman.
 He graduated from the University of New Hampshire at Durham in 1938 and from Harvard Law School in 1941.
 He was admitted to the bars of Massachusetts and New Hampshire in 1941, and of Florida in 1957, and commenced the practice of law in Boston, Massachusetts, at Ropes and Gray.

-During the Second World War, he served in the Alaskan Theater as a lieutenant in the United States Naval Reserve from 1942 to 1946.
-He also served as general counsel to a United States Senate committee in 1946; secretary to Senator Styles Bridges in 1947; counsel to the Joint Congressional Committee on Foreign Economic Cooperation from 1948 to 1949; attorney general of New Hampshire from 1953 to 1961; president of the National Association of Attorneys General in 1957; and as legislative counsel to the Governor of New Hampshire in 1961; member and chairman of several state legal and judicial commissions.
+During World War II, Wyman served in the Alaskan Theater as a lieutenant in the United States Naval Reserve from 1942 to 1946.
+He also served as general counsel to a U.S. Senate committee in 1946; secretary to Senator Styles Bridges in 1947; counsel to the Joint Congressional Committee on Foreign Economic Cooperation from 1948 to 1949; attorney general of New Hampshire from 1953 to 1961; president of the National Association of Attorneys General in 1957; and as legislative counsel to the governor of New Hampshire in 1961; member and chairman of several state legal and judicial commissions.
 His attempts to investigate alleged communists as attorney general lead to the Supreme Court case Sweezy v.
 New Hampshire, which ruled against the state and Wyman on due process grounds.